-A-1 State and local bond interest - Interest income on state and local bonds (except those of New York State and its political subdivisions) to the extent excluded from federal income (section 612(b)(1)).
+- A-1 State and local bond interest Interest income on state and local bonds (except those of New York State and its political subdivisions) to the extent excluded from federal income (section 612(b)(1)). - A-2 Exempt federal interest Interest or dividend income on bonds or securities of any United States authority, commission, or instrumentality that federal laws exempt from federal income tax, but not from state income taxes (section 612(b)(2)). - A-3 Expenses relating to exempt income Amounts deducted for interest on loans used to buy bonds and securities whose interest is exempt from New York State tax, expenses relating to income exempt from New York State tax, and amortization of bond premium whose bond interest is exempt from New York State tax (section 612(b)(4) and (5)).

-- A-2 Exempt federal interest Interest or dividend income on bonds or securities of any United States authority, commission, or instrumentality that federal laws exempt from federal income tax but not from state income taxes (section 612(b)(2)). - A-3 Expenses relating to exempt income Amounts deducted for interest on loans used to buy bonds and securities whose interest is exempt from New York State tax, expenses relating to income exempt from New York State tax, and amortization of bond premium whose bond interest is exempt from New York State tax (section 612(b)(4) and (5)). - A-4 New York optional depreciation Any amount that has to be added to federal income if you made an election under the Tax Law for tax years beginning before 1987 for additional New York depreciation or research and development expenditures, waste treatment facility expenditures, air pollution control equipment expenditures, or acid deposition control equipment (section 612(b)(6)).
-See subtraction S-9. - A-5 Percentage depletion Any amount deducted for percentage depletion on mines, oil and gas wells, and other natural deposits (section 612(b)(10)). - A-6 Safe harbor leases Any amount deducted in figuring federal income (except for mass transit vehicles) solely because of an election made under section 168(f)(8) of the Internal Revenue Code (IRC), as it was in effect for agreements entered into prior to January 1, 1984 (section 612(b)(23)). - A-7 Safe harbor leases Any amount that would have been included in federal income (except for mass transit vehicles) had you not made the election under section 168(f)(8) of the IRC, as it was in effect for agreements entered into prior to January 1, 1984 (section 612(b)(24)). - A-8 Tax on petroleum business The amount of any deduction for petroleum business gross receipts tax imposed before June 1, 1990, under Article 13-A (section 612(b)(28)). - A-9 Reduction for S corporation taxes The S corporation's reductions for the federal tax on certain built-in gains and certain passive investment income (section 612(b)(18)). - A-10 New York special additional mortgage recording tax The amount of special additional mortgage recording tax paid by the corporation in a tax year beginning before 1994, when the property for which the tax was paid is sold or disposed of at a gain or loss, and the basis of such property was not adjusted by the special additional mortgage recording tax credit (section 612(b)(16)). - A-11 New business investment deferral recognition The amount of capital gain deferred on the sale of a capital asset if new business investment property is sold (section 612(b)(22)). - A-12 Qualified emerging technology investments (QETI) The amount previously deferred when the reinvestment in a New York qualified emerging technology company that qualified the corporation for that deferral is sold, if the corporation was a New York S corporation when it elected to defer the gain from the sale of the QETI (section 612(b)(35)).
+- A-4 New York optional depreciation Any amount that has to be added to federal income if you made an election under the Tax Law for tax years beginning before 1987 for additional New York depreciation or research and development expenditures, waste treatment facility expenditures, air pollution control equipment expenditures, or acid deposition control equipment (section 612(b)(6)).
+See subtraction S-9 on page 2. - A-5 Percentage depletion Any amount deducted for percentage depletion on mines, oil and gas wells, and other natural deposits (section 612(b)(10)). - A-6 Safe harbor leases Any amount deducted in figuring federal income (except for mass transit vehicles) solely because of an election made under section 168(f)(8) of the Internal Revenue Code (IRC), as it was in effect for agreements entered into prior to January 1, 1984 (section 612(b)(23)). - A-7 Safe harbor leases Any amount that would have been included in federal income (except for mass transit vehicles) had you not made the election under section 168(f)(8) of the IRC, as it was in effect for agreements entered into prior to January 1, 1984 (section 612(b)(24)). - A-8 Reduction for S corporation taxes The S corporation's reductions for the federal tax on certain built-in gains and certain passive investment income (section 612(b)(18)). - A-9 New York special additional mortgage recording tax The amount of special additional mortgage recording tax paid by the corporation in a tax year beginning before 1994, when the property for which the tax was paid is sold or disposed of at a gain or loss, and the basis of such property was not adjusted by the special additional mortgage recording tax credit (section 612(b)(16)). - A-10 New business investment deferral recognition The amount of capital gain deferred on the sale of a capital asset if new business investment property is sold (section 612(b)(22)). - A-11 Qualified emerging technology investments (QETI) The amount previously deferred when the reinvestment in a New York qualified emerging technology company that qualified the corporation for that deferral is sold, if the corporation was a New York S corporation when it elected to defer the gain from the sale of the QETI (section 612(b)(35)).